The Story of Mr Hobbs Gin

 Hobbs of Henley now boasts the largest hire fleet on the River Thames, owning over 60 boats which range from rowing boats to luxury passenger vessels.
-With nearly 150 years of boating experience, the 5th generation family business is still thriving.
+With 150 years of boating experience, the 5th generation family business is still thriving.

 Mr Hobbs Gin portfolio of products was launched in 2017 by Jonnie and Suzy Hobbs, Directors of Hobbs of Henley, who give you the most enjoyable way to “mess about on the river” whether it is in a small rowing boat or on one of their prestigious luxury river cruisers.

 Jonnie and Suzy started by launching a new premium gin in 2017 to play their part in the remarkable renaissance in British gin.
 Distilled from only the most refined ingredients, Mr Hobbs Gin is in keeping with their brands reputation, and is a unique extension of the Hobbs’ family business.
 They went on to launch two Fruit Flavoured Gin Liqueurs and most recently their Mr Hobbs 150; A classic London Dry Gin with quintessential English heritage to mark the 150-year anniversary of Hobbs of Henley.

 Henley hosts some of England’s most important and exclusive cultural events such as Henley Royal Regatta, Henley Music & Arts Festival, Henley Literary Festival.
 Jonnie and Suzy felt that such a great town deserved its own special collection of gins, so they created products worthy of the Henley name.